+records provided to you from the Treasurer:

+records provided to you from the Treasurer:

-Auditor/Audit Committee: Please complete Sections A and B. Audit Period Covered: July 1, 20 to June 30, 20 Section A To the Audit Committee: Please check the boxes of the fine ancial records provided to you from the Treasurer: Copy of last annual audit report (as of June 30 previous year) All Bank Statements (including PayPal, Stripe, Square, Venmo, CashApp, etc.) Checkbook register with running balance (handwritten, excel, QuickBooks, etc.) Checkbook Cancelled checks Copies of ALL credit card statements (if applicable) All Deposit Receipts/Records All Cash Verification Forms and Receipts All Check Request Forms with receipts/bills attached Pre-Approval &amp; Authorization Forms for credit, debit, and EFT expenses Receipts of bills paid or itemized statements If any were conducted, copies of any interim audits that were conducted during the year Treasurer's reports from ALL PTA/PTSA meetings including final general membership Annual Meeting Copy of Final Approved budget and all amendments (voted upon and approved by the membership at a general meeting) Minutes of all board, executive committee and association meetings.
-A current copy of "Annual Financial Review (PTA Audit)" from Florida PTA Kit of Materials, Section 3, Dollars and Sense Bylaws - Current copy of your bylaws, Stamped Approved by FPTA Filed copy of IRS Form 990, 990EZ or 990N "accepted" ☐ Treasurer's Ledger Book (Excel Spreadsheet, QuickBooks, etc.) confirmation from previous tax year.
+records provided to you from the freusurer.

+If any were conducted, copies of any interim audits that were conducted during the year Treasurer's reports from ALL PTA/PTSA meetings including final general membership Annual Meeting Copy of Final Approved budget and all amendments (voted upon and approved by the membership at a general meeting) Minutes of all board, executive committee and association meetings.
+A current copy of "Annual Financial Review (PTA Audit)" from Florida PTA Kit of Materials, Section 3, Dollars and Sense Bylaws - Current copy of your bylaws, Stamped Approved by FPTA Filed copy of IRS Form 990, 990EZ or 990N "accepted" confirmation from previous tax year.